 Emerging Leaders.
 With its revolutionary program design and innovative delivery system, Bethel Seminary's Doctor of Ministry for Emerging Leaders program challenges you to take your leadership skills to an entirely new level.
-Master practitioners and scholars lead five different, carefully selected cohort groups in an intensive two-year course of study.
-In addition, each cohort will write a leadership volume to be published as part of a five-book leadership series.
+Master practitioners and scholars lead six different, carefully selected cohort groups in an intensive three-year course of study.

-Bethel's Doctor of Ministry (D.Min.) program emphasizes four issues critical to effective and satisfying ministry studies.
+Bethel's Doctor of Ministry (D.Min.) program emphasizes four issues critical to effective and satisfying ministry studies

 Collegial Support.
-Bethel's program

-emphasizes the relational dimension of learning through colleague groups and mentorship.
+Bethel's program emphasizes the relational dimension of learning through colleague groups and mentorship.
 Clusters of students with like concentrations and ministry interests interact with and support one another through the duration of the program.